suganth1997/the-method-video-files/the_method/script.md

 As an engineer, I have heard of the Archimedes principle in the context of fluid statics but what we might not know is that he was a great geometrician.
 The ancient greeks were infact curious about everything and the curved shapes such as circles and conics intrigued them.
 His works on Geometry were recovered from ancient writings and was published in 1858 by **said college** serves to be the best compilation of his works.
 But the method which I want to talk about here was not recovered in that publication, it was recovered later in 1901 and translated by the same author.

+## Value of Pi and area of Parabola
 `value of pi`

 I first came across this method when I was reading 'Infinite Powers' by Steven Strogatz, in which he rightfully calls Archimedes as 'the man who harnessed infinity' which also translates to that he discovered integration in his quest.
 To emphasize this, he discusses a method to calculate the value of pi.
 One thing the Greeks have figured out was the ratio of the circumference to the diameter of a circle is constant, but the value was not known.
 What he does is that he inscribes a polygon inside the circle and circumscribes another polygon outside the circle.
 So the perimeter of the polygons create an upper bound and a lower bound on the value of circumference of the circle.
 And they had figured out things with straight lines better than curves.
 As you refine your polygons and increase the number of sides, you inch closer and closer to the value of pi.
 But when the number of sides increases this would take a great deal of manual work to compute the numbers.
 This was actually the best known method to calculate pi until Newton came along.